 1. Impacts on Cargo Transportation in China

 |Sea Freight||All major ports and terminals in China are open.
-Shipping Line offices are operating but staff working on shift duty.
-Due to the several repercussions of the COVID-19 outbreak globally, vessel schedules have been strongly impacted; blank sailing is expected by April 2020.
-Spacing issues for shipping cargo may be provoked.
-Barging services have been resumed.|
+Due to the severe repercussions of the COVID-19 outbreak globally, vessel schedules are strongly impacted as significant blank sailing was experimented in May.
+Spacing issues are prevalent.
+Barging services are back to normal.|

-|Rail||Railway services have come back to normal in Xi’an, Hefei, Xiamen, Chengdu, Zhengzhou, Yiwu and Wuhan.|
+|Rail||Railway services have come back to normal.|

-|Logistics||Warehouses have been re-opened and operational, back to normal.|
+|Logistics||Warehouses are fully operational, back to normal.|

-Table Adapted from: Bansard International’s Field Research on 25 Mar 2020
+Table Adapted from: Bansard International’s Field Research on 21 May 2020

 2. The temporary closure of border gates: from the inception of COVID 19 to the end of February, some of the border gates between China were temporarily closed.
 China’s import procedures have come back to its convention in March, although the compulsory sterilisation of products and vehicles normally extends the lead time by one or two days.